 - You are currently not experiencing symptoms of fever, cough or other respiratory illness.

 - You do not have a family member at home who has had a known exposure or symptoms listed above.

 - How do I access my telehealth appointment?

 Please see the steps above for how to access and prepare for your telehealth appointment.
-You will be contacted prior to your appointment with instructions on how to access the appointment.
 If you have additional questions please contact your clinician at 503-729-1380.

 - What if I don’t want to come in for a face-to-face visit and my insurance doesn’t cover telehealth?